Lymah123/100-days-of-code/daily-journal.md

 - I implemented user roles and permissions
 - API endpoints for third-party integrations were also implemented.
 - For now, all the features I can think of for the expense-tracker app have been implemented.
 I will start fine-tuning the app.
 Followed by testing and finally deployment.

+Day 76: 08/02/25

+- I solved LeetCode problem set 145(Jump Game II) from Top 150 Interview.
+- I read a few pages from the book Cracking The Coding Interview.